opencad-community/OpenCAD-php/README.md

 # License Violation/Plagerism

-Do you suspec someone of violating the license of OpenCAD or plagerising code?
+Do you suspect someone of violating the license of OpenCAD or plagerising code?
 Please [send these reports to our security desk](https://security.opencad.io/).

 # Disclosure of Fork
 This version of OpenCAD is based on the original source from [Shane Gill](https://github.com/ossified/openCad).